-There was another name by which Zoroaster was known, and which is not a little instructive, and that is Zaradas, the only seed (Johannes Clericus, tom. ii.
+There was another name by which Zoroaster was known and which is not a little instructive, and that is Zar-adas, the only seed (Johannes Clericus, tom. ii.
 De Chaldaeis et de Sabaeis, sect. i. cap.
 2, p.
 191).
 In Wilson, Parsi Religion, p.
 400, the name is given either Zoroadus or Zarades.
 The ancient Pagans, while they recognised supremely one only God, knew also that there was one only seed on whom the hopes of the world were founded.
 In almost all nations, not only was a great god known under the name of Zero or Zer, the seed, and a great goddess under the name of Ashta or Isha, the woman, but the great god Zero is frequently characterised by some epithet which implies that he is The Only One.

 What can account for such names or epithets?
 Genesis 3:15 can account for them-nothing else can.
-The name Zar-ades or Zoro-adus also strikingly illustrates the saying of Paul: "He says not, 'And to seeds, as of many, but as of one, and to your seed, which is Christ."
-It is worthy of notice that the modern system of Parseeism, which dates from the reform of the old fire worship in the time of Darius Hystaspes, having rejected the worship of the goddess-mother, cast out also from the name of their Zoroaster the name of the woman, and therefore, in the Zend, the sacred language of the Parsees, the name of their great reformer is Zarathustra (Wilson, India 3,000 Years Ago, p.
-201, and passim)-i.e. The Delivering Seed, the last member of the name coming from Thusht (the root being-Chaldee-nthsh, which drops the initial n) 'to loosen or set loose,' and so, to free.
+The name Zar-ades or Zoro-adus also strikingly illustrates the saying of Paul: "He says not, "And to seeds, as of many, but as of one, and to your seed, which is Christ.""
+It is worthy of notice that the modern system of Parseeism, which dates from the reform of the old fire worship in the time of Darius Hystaspes, having rejected the worship of the goddess-mother, cast out also from the name of their Zoroaster the name of the woman and therefore, in the Zend, the sacred language of the Parsees, the name of their great reformer is Zarathustra (Wilson, India 3,000 Years Ago, p.
+201, and passim)-i.e. The Delivering Seed, the last member of the name coming from Thusht (the root being-Chaldee-nthsh, which drops the initial n) "to loosen or set loose" and so, to free.
 Thusht is the infinitive and ra appended to it is, in Sanscrit, with which the Zend has much affinity, the well known sign of the doer of an action, just as er is in English.
-The Zend Zarathushtra, then, seems just the equivalent of Phoroneus, The Emancipator.
+The Zend Zarathushtra then, seems just the equivalent of Phoroneus, The Emancipator.

-Avram: "Metamorphoses (from the Greek μεταμορφώσεις, 'transformations') is a Latin narrative poem in the serpent's head, and who, in doing so, was to have his own heel bruised.
+Avram: "Metamorphoses," Ovid; above; "(from the Greek μεταμοφώσεις "transformations") is a Latin narrative poem in fifteen books by the Roman poet Ovid, describing the history of the world from its creation to the deification of bruised.
 The patriarchs, and the ancient world in general, were perfectly acquainted with the grand primeval promise of Eden and they knew right well that the bruising of the heel of the promised seed implied his death, and that the curse could be removed from the world only by the death of the grand Deliverer.
 If the promise about the bruising of the serpent's head, recorded in Genesis, as made to our first parents, was actually made, and if all mankind were descended from them, then it might be expected that some trace of this promise would be found in all nations, and such is the fact.
 There is hardly a people or kindred on earth in whose mythology it is not shadowed forth.
 The Greeks represented their great god Apollo as slaying the serpent Pytho, and Hercules as strangling serpents while yet in his cradle.
-In Egypt, in India, in Scandinavia, in Mexico, we find clear allusions to the same great truth:
+In Egypt, in India, in Scandinavia, and in Mexico we find clear allusions to the same great truth: